Kate Todd

 Kate Todd (born December 12, 1987) is a Canadian actress and singer-songwriter.
-She is best known for her roles as Lily Randall in Radio Free Roscoe and Sally in Life with Derek.
-She is also known for her continuing role as Erica in the movie and series My Babysitter's a Vampire and had a recurring role in the Canadian drama series The L.A.
-Complex as Katee.
+She rose to prominence as a teenager playing Lily Randall in the Family Channel series Radio Free Roscoe (2003–2005), and went on to appear in Life with Derek, Naturally, Sadie, and The L.A.
+Complex.
+She is also known for her role as Erica Jones in the My Babysitter's a Vampire film (2010) and television series (2011–2012).
+As a musician, Todd has released three studio albums and received multiple nominations from the Country Music Association of Ontario.

 Early life

 Todd grew up in Innisfil, Ontario, where she attended Nantyr Shores Secondary School, graduating with honors and earning the distinction of receiving a designate Ontario Scholar award.
 Throughout her youth she was known as Katie, but changed to Kate when she started acting.

 Career

+Acting

 Todd got her acting start at age fourteen when she landed the lead role of Lily Randall on the popular television series Radio Free Roscoe.
-The show ran for two seasons, received the ‘Best Teen Show’ award and the ‘Parent’s Choice’ award at the New York Worlds Festival in 2003 and a Gemini award in 2005, and continues to be aired in Canada, the United States, and many countries throughout the world.
+The show ran for four seasons (52 episodes), received the 'Best Teen Show' award and the 'Parent's Choice' award at the New York Worlds Festival in 2003 and a Gemini Award in 2005, and continues to be aired in Canada, the United States, and many countries throughout the world.

 In 2006, Todd performed in the feature film The Tracey Fragments.
 She later played the lead role of Lauren Findley in the movie Grizzly Rage.
 She also made appearances on the TV shows Naturally, Sadie and Life with Derek, in which she had a recurring role as Sally.

 Todd has since appeared in a Lifetime Movie of the Week, More Sex and the Single Mom, and the CBC movie Booky Makes Her Mark.
 She also had a main role as Erica, a teenage vampire, in the series My Babysitter's a Vampire.